prethish004/prethish004/README.md

 <div>
     <h2>🌐 About Me</h2>
-    <p>I'm an AI Enthusiast and a third-year student at Kongu Engineering College, graduating in 2025.
+    <p>I'm an AI Enthusiast and a final-year student at Kongu Engineering College, graduating in 2025.
 Join me as I explore the endless possibilities of Artificial Intelligence and Machine Learning!</p>
 </div>

 <hr>